algorealmInc/SwarmNL/README.md

   ```

-- **Node Communication**: For communication, SwarmNl leverages the powerful capabilities of libp2p.
+- **Node Communication**: For communication, SwarmNL leverages the powerful capabilities of libp2p.
 These includes:

   - The Kadmlia DHT: Developers can use the DHT to store infomation and leverage the capabilities of the DHT to build powerful applications, easily.
   - A simple RPC mechanism to exchange data quickly between peers.